paulrayner/exploreddd.github.com/src/cfp/index.md

     <p><em>Our goal is to make this a wonderful, memorable, and welcoming conference experience for all our speakers.</em></p>

     <ul>
-      <li>Our travel reimbursement covers flights as follows: domestic flights (North America) up to $500 USD, international up to $1,400 USD.
-Other travel related expenses (taxis, meals not provided at the conference, etc.) are not included and will not be reimbursed.</li>
+      <li>We offer a travel stipend as follows: $700 for North American speakers and $1500 for international speakers.</li>
+      <li>Speakers may receive only 1 stipend per conference.
+Only 1 stipend will be paid per session, regardless of the number of speakers.</li>
-      <li>You will receive a complimentary conference hotel stay with breakfast during the conference: we cover Monday and
+      <li>YSpeakers will receive a complimentary conference ticket and hotel stay (including breakfast) on Tuesday, Wednesday, and Thursday nights.</li>
-        Tuesday nights for 2-Day Pre-Conference Workshop instructors; Wednesday and Thursday nights for the Conference.</li>
+      <li>Alternatively, your company can pay for expenses, which increases our ability to fund other conference offerings.
+We are also happy to offer sponsorship visibility for your company.<li>
-      <li>The speakers’ dinner will be on Thursday evening.</li>
+      <li>All speakers are invited to the speakers’ dinner, which will be on Thursday evening.</li>
       <li>For any special requirements or custom agreements, please include it in your submission or <a href="mailto:contact@exploreddd.com">contact us</a>.</li>
     </ul>